paktek123/raiser_rpg_framework/readme.md

 - Make pull request
 - Pull request will be reviewed and merged
 - Your name will added to the contributor list :)

+## Future Plans

+There are future plans to provide more options such as equipment, armour and more customisations, it will be the community that will decide in the end.
+Plans are to add:

+- Since all entities are python objects, static files such as YAML or JSON files can be used to define players, skills, events etc and loaded into memory, so you can completely avoid programming :)
+- More 'gameplay' options similar to Fire Emblem, Megaman Battle Network in addition to the current setup, so this becomes the go to solution for all Ren'Py RPG needs.
+- Easy to understand API which anyone can pick up is the main ethos here.
+- More to come...